MetOffice/CDDS/docs/operational_procedure/gcmodeldev.md

 * [GCModelDev UKESM1-0-LL](../gcmodeldev_examples/UKESM1-0-LL)

-If you are working with a particular model then to set up a new CDDS processing "package", the user would need to alter the experiment_id and/or variant_label fields, possibly the mip, and the suite_id along with a set of streams
+If you are working with a particular model then to set up a new CDDS processing "package", the user would need to alter the experiment_id and/or variant_label fields, possibly the mip, and the workflow_id along with a set of streams

 !!! important
     * Check that the `mode` in the `common` section of the request configuration file is set to `relaxed`.
 In `relaxed`